mkohler/cython_swig/README.rst

 .. class:: handout

-    This is the case we care about.
+    And this is the case we care about.
 The import statement caused a Python extension module to be loaded into memory.
 The ".so" stands for Shared Object, and it is architecture-specific machine code.
 In this example, the shared object uses the x86-64 instruction set.
     Nevertheless, when you import it, it looks and feels like Python code.

     That's pretty great.
 Applications can import modules containing either interpreted Python code, or compiled machine code, and the